|

 the characters are good, but the plot...let's just say that only a pooper scooper will fix it.

 This one's just another clump in the literary litter box.
 So...I'm going to try again.
-So, off for
+So, off for a quick bite of lunch and then back to work.

 Update: (9:11 pm) I tore out the plot, discarded it, and gave it another shot.
 The story is